 For a full-lotus, place your right ankle on your left thigh; then repeat with your left ankle onto your right thigh.
 If it’s more comfortable to do these reversed, that’s okay too.
 If this position causes discomfort, you can try the half-lotus, which as you might guess is only one ankle on your thigh.
 The other leg sits neatly beneath the other.
 These are recommended for Buddhist meditation, but if you want to sit crosslegged or on your knees, or another way, that’s okay.

 Next come your hands.
 Place your right hand palm up in your lap.
 Then take your left hand and rest it in the palm of the right hand.
 Your fingertips should rest where the fingers begin on the opposite hand.
 Then, simply place the thumbs together.
 This should rest in your lap, close to your body.

-In some forms of traditional Buddhist meditation, the eyes are left open, just slightly, in a resting awareness.
+In traditional Buddhist meditation, the eyes are left open, just slightly, in a resting awareness.
 The idea is to not try and eliminate one of your senses, but be aware of them and let them go.
 Often, practicing eyes-closed can lead to getting lost in your thoughts.
 Starting out, it’s okay to close the eyes if it helps you to concentrate.
 I started this way and found it to be useful to ease into the practice.